ashok-79/html/README.md

 # html
 projects of html
-just practicing to uild the projects of html
+just practicing to build the projects of html